apache/openwhisk-pluggable-provider/README.md

 # Apache OpenWhisk Pluggable Event Provider

-This projects contains a pluggable trigger feed event provider for Apache OpenWhisk.
+This project contains a pluggable trigger feed event provider for Apache OpenWhisk.
 It has a plugin architecture that allows event sources to be integrated without having to re-write or maintain generic boilerplate.
 Event sources just need to implement a simple interface, exposed as a Node.js module.

 This event provider handles all the trigger registration, monitoring and management services, leaving the event source plugin to handle listening to the external event source and firing events.
 It based off the Cloudant trigger feed package.